Marloxo/Tower-Defense-Game/Documentation/Guide.md

   Which will give it a flash effect.
 - Finally, We add a point light with green color with the default setting, and enable-disable the point light from `turret` Script as we did with the particle system.

+## 16. Stage sixteen:
+Slow & damage enemies over time by Laser Beamer!

+- We start by modifying `turret` script with adding damageOverControl and editing `Laser()` by calling `TakeDamage()` method in `Enemy` script and passing the amount of damageOverControl multiply by `Time.deltaTime` to cancel any difference between computers.
+  However instead of calling that every frame we cash our target in `targetEnemy` in `UpdateTarget()` method
+- Then we modify our `Enemy` Script and separate the basic enemy logic from movement,
+- After that, we sync our speed between the two script by adding `[RequireComponent(typeof(Enemy))]` in top of our class, In addition, we use `[HideInInspector]` taq to make our public variable hidden in Inspector.
+- Then we add Slow functionality to our enemies by calling `Slow()` method in `laser()` method.
+  In `Slow()` method We multiply by *startSpeed* to allow the slow function to decrease our speed only one time from the default speed. //or it will continue decreasing until it will stop! (and surely we don't want that!).
+- Finally, we want to reset our speed after we become out of turret range, So we go to `EnemyMovement` Script in `Update()` method and reset the Enemy speed there.
+  But we want to make sure to call the `Enemy` Script before `EnemyMovement` to make sure they synchronize correctly We do that by going to:
+> Unity -> Edit -> ProjectSetting -> ScriptExecutionOrder